 Online course materials and support

-Please note: If you are based in China, you may encounter restrictions on software used in some of our online modules.
+To ensure you have the appropriate computer requirements to enable you to study online, please view our computer specification guidance notes.
+Please note, if you are based in China, you may encounter restrictions on software used in some of our online modules.
 Please contact us to discuss this further.

 |Start date||Application deadline|

 |11 February 2019

 |10 February 2020

 Recognition of Other Learning (ROL)